duanxianpi/QtLive2d/README.md

         │
         └───Resources
 ```
 Here is the basic structure for QtLive2d.
 To build the Sample, we just need to build the main project `QtLive2d.pro`.
-It help us control the compile processing.
+It help us automatically finish the compile processing.
 1. Compile Framework
 2. Copy `Framework.lib` to the lib file.
 3. Compile Sample.